rogerzhuii/rogerzhuii.github.io/README.md

 With a curious mind and an adventurous heart, I always seek answers to various questions of different nature.
 Having worked part-time on a local farm, I saw how to plant a seed and wait for it to sprout and finally turn into fruit.
 As my farmer friend says, plant the seed first, and you will see the fruit, which sounds like a cause-effect to me.

 Being trained in graduate school offered me a chance to use data to detect the correlation or causation between things that are not always tangible.
-I am motivated to get proficient in my role as a research scientist at Independence Blue Cross in Philly and continue doing HERO studies.
+I am motivated to get proficient in my role as a research scientist at Independence Blue Cross in Philly and continue doing HEOR studies.

 ![Site preview](/public/Sketch%201.png)